SysAdmin74/Redbot-Discord-Docker/README.md

 docker commit "Your container ID" redbotdiscord:final
 ```

+---

 ### Linux (Coming Soon)

 ## Run it
 ### Windows
-Run the container with the follow command
+Run the container with the follow command, you can set a nice name for your container.
 ```
 docker run -it --name RedBot redbotdiscord:final "red yourbotname"
 ```